skeeto/skeeto.github.com/_posts/2022-06-26-Assertions-should-be-more-debugger-oriented.markdown

 ### Other languages

-Unfortunately the situation mostly gets worse with other language implementations, and it's generally not possible to build a better assertion.
+Unfortunately the situation [mostly gets worse][rs] with other language implementations, and it's generally not possible to build a better assertion.
 Assertions typically have exception-like semantics, if not literally just another exception, and so they are far less reliable.
 If a